anadeolis/World-Cup-2026-Prediction-Model/README.md

 **Incorporating shootouts:** `results.csv` only records the 90-minute score.
 In knockout games that go to penalties, I need to know who actually advanced.
 I merged `shootouts.csv` to create a `winner` column reflecting the true match winner.

 **Filtering to WC 2026 teams:** Only matches involving the 48 World Cup 2026 teams were kept.
-The team list was extracted directly from the dataset rather than hardcoded — this turned out to matter since initial search results had the wrong teams (Haiti and Curaçao are in, not Honduras and Costa Rica as initially believed).
+The team list was extracted directly from the dataset rather than hardcoded which turned out to matter since initial search results had the wrong teams (Haiti and Curaçao are in, not Honduras and Costa Rica as initially believed).

 **Three-way split:**
 - `train` — all historical matches before 2023 (training base)